EdwardLu2018/RBox/README.md

 # R_Box
-A automated medicine dispensor and website for pharmacies.
+A automated medicine dispensor and website/interface for pharmacies.

 Link to website:
 https://edwardlu2018.github.io/RBox/